kodell80305/three-in-one-robot/README.md

 The Ombonad robot is complete - but I just realized that once again I was making life way too hard so I have one change I want to make.
 The plan is to get this working, go back and tweak the base platform to fix some weaknesses and then start on what is essentially a copy of the Dune Weaver Pro to fit my table.

+Critical constraints/vertical

+Rotary gear needs to mesh with the main gear.

+Height of rotary = Top of main gear - clearance (it should be at least 1 mm below top)
+                 = base thickness + Motor length

+*** So MainTop = BaseHeight + NemaML + Clearance

+Second would be that the Lazy Susan support + Lazy SusanHeight + MainGearHeight = MainTop So MainTop = LZSupportHeight + LZHeight + MainGearHeight,

+***Computed: LZSupportHeight = BaseHeight + NemaML + Clearance - LZHeight - MainGearHeight

+Lazy Susan support starts at BaseHeight & is (BaseHeight + NemaML + Clearance - LZHeight - MainGearHeight)

+where BaseHeight just for additional support, I'm using 3 mm here.
+NEMA motor length depends on motors chosen, I'm using some pancake steppers for this.
+Clearance is 1 mm
+LZ Height is the purchased Lazy Susan - 8.5 mm MainGear Height is chosen to be 8 mm (it won't effect the overall robot height - actually the thicker the main gear the lower the robot in this particular case)

+1. Change bearing size to 21x15
+2. Get rid of m3 heat inserts - use generic m3hole size of 2.7 mm for "self tapping" holes

+3. Arm guide = Top is at MainTop - MainThickness, bottom at MainTop - MainThickness - ArmGuideHeight

+Arm redesign

+Shaft is inner diameter of bearing
+Need a circle size of gt2 40 tooth pully

+Assume bottom of rotary is zero:

+ML - RotaryHeight = MainBottomHeight

+Constraint 1: Rotary Motor should mesh with main gear ... bottom of rotary should line up with bottom of main gear (main gear is taller, so provides clearance)

+MainBottom = ML - RotaryHeight
+MainBottom = SupportHeight + LazySusanHeight

+ML - depends on what motor is picked
+LazySusanHeight - depends on manufacturer of lazy susan

+So SupportHeight = ML - RotaryHeight - LazySusanHeight

+Radial motor:

+GTHeight should include shim for clearance, so call in 10 mm End of motor - GT2 Height = MainTopEffective  <- same level as gear driving outer arm ... we don't need clearance, but we do on outer arm